Governikus/AusweisApp/docs/sdk/messages.rst

 Indicates that the AusweisApp2 requires a card to continue.

-If the AusweisApp2 needs a card to continue the workflow this message will be send as a notification.
+If the AusweisApp2 needs a card to continue the workflow this message will be sent as a notification.
 If your application receives this message it should show a hint to the user.